 - Panuveitis: In people with this type, inflammation affects all parts of the eye.

 The treatment for uveitis usually starts with corticosteroid eye drops to reduce inflammation.
 If these do not work, an eye doctor may recommend injecting the eye with a corticosteroid.
-In cases of infection, an eye specialist may recommend antibiotics.

 - cloudy vision